 As well, employers can consider the College’s Code of Ethics and Standards of Practice in assessing whether unprofessional conduct may have occurred and can also refer to their own internal policies, procedures and standards.

 Significantly, Section 57(3) of the HPA contains a definition of “employment” that is much broader than the traditional definition of employment.
 Under this section “employment” includes “being engaged to provide professional services on a full‑time or part‑time basis as a paid or unpaid employee, consultant, contractor or volunteer”.
 Accordingly, “employment” under section 57 does not have to involve wages, can occur in a volunteer context and includes consultants and independent contractors.

 There can be situations where a suspension (and perhaps even a termination or resignation) relates to conduct that does not rise to the level of unprofessional conduct.
-For example, if an employee is suspended for a half day for repeatedly failing to wear an employee identification badge the College would not expect an employer to notify the College.
+For example, in the case of an employee suspended for a half day for repeatedly failing to wear an employee identification badge, the College would not expect to be notified by the employer.

 In addition to the Section 5.1(1)(pp) definition in the HPA, the College takes the position that the employer reporting obligations in section 57 were intended to apply where the suspension, termination or resignation relates to unskilled or unethical practice or harms the integrity of the profession in the eyes of the public.

 Given the public protection foundation of the HPA, employers may wish to err on the side of caution and to report matters to the College even where there are questions about whether unprofessional conduct may not have occurred.
 The College can then assess the facts and determine whether its obligations under the HPA require further steps.